mborn1/pyoptex/docs/source/index.rst

 To generate experimental designs, there are two main options:

-* **Fixed structure**: These designs have a fixed number of runs and fixed randomization structure known upfront.
+* **Fixed structure**: These designs have a fixed number of runs and fixed randomization structure, known upfront.
 Well-known designs include split-plot, strip-plot, and regular staggered-level designs.
   A specialization is also included for split\ :sup:`k`\ -plot designs using the update formulas as described in